vfurmane/Inception-tester/README.md

 ## Usage

-Once the configuration is done, you can test your project by running the `make` command.
+Once the configuration is done, and that your docker-compose is up, you can test your project by running the `make` command.

 ```shell
 make